-The top three things that experienced attorney Thomas Soldan can offer his clients are:
+The top three things that we offer our clients are:

 One of the things I offer to my clients are my experience in this area of law and my experience in this local jurisdiction.
 Experience is important in these cases.
 It matters to have someone who appears here regularly, has the respect of the court and all the parties involved, and who understands what constitutes a good outcome for your particular facts and circumstances.